TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Delegate.md

 <br />

-Now, we need to setup the host where we will capture the Administrator authentication.
+Now, we need to set up the host where we will capture the Administrator authentication.

 First, we create the DNS record (a fake host to trick the target machine):